AEmilioDiStefano/aemiliodistefano.github.io/README.md

 ![host-and-port](images/FPV-router.png)
 ### [FPV Router](https://github.com/AEmilioDiStefano/FPV_router)

 This Pi-powered FPV router uses a single-board computer with a full Linux operating system for **ultra-customizable routing**.
-This router is optimized for **low-latency video transfer for FPV robotics operations**.
+Optimized for **low-latency video transfer for FPV robotics operations**, this router outperforms even high-end travel router models at a price comparable to that of a mid-range travel router.
+Use this router to control robot swarms, or customize it to virtually any end that you can think of.

 <br>
 <br>